narirou/gulp-develop-server/Readme.md

 - `delay`
     - type: {Number}
     - default: `600`
-    - If not receive an error from the server after `options.delay` seconds, regard the server listening success.
+    - If this plugin is not receive an error from the server after `options.delay` seconds, assumes the server listening success.
     - This option needs to adjust according to your application's initialize time.
     - If this option set `0`, it will only check `successMessage`.

 - `successMessage`
     - type: {RegExp}
     - default: `/^[Ss]erver listening/`
-    - If your application send a specific message by `process.send` method, regard the server listening success.
+    - If your application send the specific message by `process.send` method, this plugin assumes the server listening success.

 - `errorMessage`
     - type: {RegExp}
     - default: `/^[Ee]rror:/`
+    - If this plugin receives the specific error message that matched this RegExp at start-up, assumes the server has error.

 - `killSignal`
     - type: {String}